gravitational/careers/challenges/sre/challenge.md

 * gRPC API to retrieve the replica count of the Kubernetes Deployment
 * gRPC API to set the replica count of the Kubernetes Deployment
 * gRPC API to get the list of available Deployments in the Kubernetes cluster
-* gRPC or HTTP health check verifying Kubernetes connectivity
 * gRPC API must cache the replica count by watching for changes to Deployments.
   Read-only requests should not each trigger a request to the cluster.
 It is acceptable to use either client-go or controller-runtime to implement this.
+* Implement a controller to store the desired state in a CRD (per-deployment) and reconcile the deployment to that state.
+* gRPC or HTTP health check verifying Kubernetes connectivity
 * Secure connections between the gRPC API and caller with mTLS
-* Server must store the desired state in a CRD (per-deployment) and reconcile the deployment to that state. (gRPC API endpoints only need to read the real, current value.)
 * One or two tests that cover happy and unhappy scenarios

 ### Automation